help & more

-At the Amherst Railway Society's annual Railroad Hobby Show Ken Cameron presented an Overview and what's new Clinic on JMRI as well as an LCC overview and what's new Clinic.
+At the Amherst Railway Society's 2022 Railroad Hobby Show Ken Cameron presented an Overview and what's new Clinic on JMRI as well as an LCC overview and what's new Clinic.

 There were 2 JMRI clinics at the 2015 NMRA convention in Portland, OR:

 Les Fowler presented a 3 part JMRI clinic at the 2015 NMRA Australasian Regional Convention in Cleveland, OH.

 There were seven JMRI clinics at the 2014 NMRA convention in Cleveland, OH.

 There were four JMRI clinics at the 2013 NMRA convention in Atlanta.

 Bob Bucklew's excellent PanelPro tutorial is available online.